Maikel Garcia Player Props: Royals vs. Rays

 Maikel Garcia At The Plate

-- Garcia is batting .284 with 11 doubles, a triple, three home runs and 19 walks.
+- Garcia is hitting .275 with 11 doubles, a triple, three home runs and 19 walks.

-- He has hit a home run in 5.2% of his games this season, and 1.3% of his trips to the plate.
+- In 5.0% of his games this year, he has homered, and 1.2% of his trips to the plate.

-- Garcia has picked up an RBI in 32.8% of his games this year, with more than one RBI in 5.2% of his games.
+- In 33.3% of his games this season, Garcia has had at least one RBI.
+He's picked up more than one in 5.0%.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.